 We begin by documenting new facts regarding the magnitude of dispersion and the use of zone pricing for the three main home improvement retailers.
-The retailers' websites present users with store-specific prices, and we record a snapshot of prices at all stores for products in several categories.6
+The retailers' websites present users with store-specific prices, and we record a snapshot of prices at all stores for products in several categories.

 We collect prices for drywall, insulation panels, LED light bulbs, mosaic glass tile, Phillips screwdrivers, plywood, roof underlayment, sanders, stone pavers, and window film.
-These product categories are chosen because they vary in size, weight, price, location of manufacturer, and availability at other local retailers and at online retailers.
-All of these
+These product categories are chosen because they vary in size, weight, price, location

-4Home Depot and Lowe's alone exceed \$130 billion.
+&lt;sup>4Home Depot and Lowe's alone exceed \$130 billion.
 Source: 2016 10-Ks.

-5Home Depot: 2016 10-K ; Lowe's: 2016 10-K; Menards: authors' calculation.
-Home Depot and Lowe's have a small number of locations in Canada and Mexico.
+&lt;sup>5Home Depot: 2016 10-K ; Lowe's: 2016 10-K; Menards: authors' calculation.
+Home Depot and Lowe's operate stores throughout the United States and a few in Canada and Mexico.
+Menards operates only in the Midwest.